Suchandra21/Fifa_20_players-analysis/README.md

 ## Contents

--Handling the duplicate values
+- Handling the duplicate values
--Handling missing or null errors
+- Handling missing or null errors
--Handling outliers
+- Handling outliers
--Data WRangling and feature engineering
+- Data WRangling and feature engineering
--Exploratory Data Analysis(EDA) : Univariate Analysis, Observations, Bivariate Analysis, Multivariate Analysis -Changes to be made for progress in the business -Conclusions
+- Exploratory Data Analysis(EDA) : Univariate Analysis, Observations, Bivariate Analysis, Multivariate Analysis
+- Changes to be made for progress in the business
+- Conclusions

 ## Dataset
 We’ll be working with a dataset containing hotel reservation details.
 It includes information from both a city hotel and a resort hotel.
 Here are some key features in the dataset: